Can I Sue the Landlord if I Slip and Fall on Their Property?

 When landlords are remiss in this responsibility, and a tenant suffers harm from a slip and fall, they may be held liable.
 Can you sue a landlord after an accident on their property?
 If the landlord was negligent and breached their duty to maintain reasonably safe premises, then yes.

 At Douglas and London, we are dedicated to protecting tenants’ rights.
-When negligence is suspected, it’s in your best interest to speak with a New York slip and fall lawyer about your options for legal recourse.
+When negligence is suspected, it’s in your best interest to speak with our New York City slip and fall lawyers about your options for legal recourse.
 We provide candid guidance about liability laws, and whether you have a valid claim for compensation.

 Suing a landlord for a slip and fall injury